vector-js/vector/hugo/content/svg/_index.md

 <img src="/images/xml-structure.svg" alt="XML syntax and structure" class="center" width="700px" style="max-width:100%;">

 Within the SVG Namespace elements have geometric properties that are represented using attributes to describe the shape and form of the element.
-Elements often have attributes that are more general, useful, and that can be applied to any element.
+Elements often have attributes that are specific to the element, but there are also more general attributes that are useful and which can be applied to any element.
 For example, the following three attributes are very useful for retrieving and/or styling elements.

 | attribute | description |
 | --- | --- |